Kaikaifilusaurus

-Kaikaifilusaurus is an extinct genus of rhynchocephalians in the family Sphenodontidae from the Late Cretaceous of South America.
-Fossils of the genus were found in Cenomanian sediments of the Candeleros Formation and Turonian layers of the Huincul Formation, both of the Neuquén Basin and the Albian strata of the Cerro Barcino Formation in the Cañadón Asfalto Basin, all in Patagonia, Argentina.
+Kaikaifilusaurus is an extinct genus of rhynchocephalians in the family Sphenodontidae from the Early Cretaceous (Albian stage) of South America.
+Fossils of the genus were found in the Candeleros Formation, Huincul Formation, and Cerro Barcino Formation in Patagonia, Argentina.
 The genus contains two species, K. minimus and the type species K. calvoi.

 Etymology

 The genus name Kaikaifilusaurus is derived from the Greek sauros, meaning "lizard" and Kaikaifilu, coming from Mapudungun, the language of the Mapuche.
 In their cosmology, Kai-Kai filú is the almighty giant reptile owner of the seas, a rival of Treng-Treng filú, "both creators of the lands through their continuous fight that causes the earthquakes, volcanoes, tsunamis and all the events that molded the earth where we live".
-The same etymology has been used for the mosasaur genus Kaikaifilu from the Lopez de Bertodano Formation of Antarctica.
+The same etymology has been used for the mosasaur genus Kaikaifilu from the López de Bertodano Formation of Antarctica.

 Classification

 The present type species of Kaikaifilusaurus, K. calvoi, was described by Simón and Kellner in 2003, based on type specimen MPCHv 4, a mandible (left lower jaw) from the Candeleros Formation.
-In the same year, Priosphenodon avelasi was described by Apesteguía and Novas in 2003, based on type specimen MPCA 300, a partially articulated adult skeleton from the Cenomanian fluvial sandstones of the Candeleros Formation in the Neuquén Basin.
+In the same year, Priosphenodon avelasi was described by Apesteguía and Novas in 2003, based on type specimen MPCA 300, a partially articulated adult skeleton from the fluvial sandstones of the Candeleros Formation in the Neuquén Basin.

 Gentil et al. in 2019 reassigned P. avelasi as a junior synonym of Kaikaifilusaurus calvoi.
 Gentil et al. placed the second species of Priosphenodon, P. minimus, in 2014 described by Apesteguía and Carballido based on the type specimen MPEF-PV 3166, a skull (almost complete skull with attached jaws, from the Albian Cerro Barcino Formation of the Cañadón Asfalto Basin, in the same genus of Kaikaifilusaurus as K. minimus.
 Apesteguía and Carballido had considered Kaikaifilusaurus a nomen dubium.

 The 2019 researchers described another specimen of Kaikaifilusaurus; MPCA-PV 808, an incomplete right dentary from the Turonian strata of the Huincul Formation of the Neuquén Basin.

 Gentil et al. (2019) place the genus Kaikaifilusaurus in the subfamily Eilenodontinae of the order Sphenodontia.